WillForkes/SolSpy/README.md

 > **Professional-grade Solana blockchain intelligence platform that monitors profitable wallet activities and delivers real-time trading signals through Telegram.**

+### ⚠️ This project is no longer maintained or live.
+It is a past hobby project I created during the web3 'memecoin' hype on the Solana blockchain.
+Please use responsibly.
+This project does not guarantee any profitability.

 ## 🚀 Project Overview

 SolSpy is an advanced cryptocurrency intelligence system built for the Solana blockchain ecosystem.
 It monitors high-performing wallets in real-time, analyzes token transactions, and delivers actionable trading signals to users via a sophisticated Telegram bot interface.